zmoon/meteo473_fa20/README.md

    ```
 2. Place the original data files (`*.npy`) in `data/orig`.
 3. Run `write_nc()` from `data/create_nc.py` to create the netCDF file.
+4. Install the pre-commit Git hooks with `pre-commit install`